Beverly Hills rooftop unit replacement with startup proof.

 Local proof angle for Beverly Hills rooftop unit replacement.

-The page is built for homeowners comparing scopes, not shopping a generic equipment coupon.
-For Beverly Hills, the scope should explain how owner-rep approvals, finish protection, screening rules, and multiple system labels affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+The numbers recorded at startup are the only ones a future technician can trust.
+For Beverly Hills, the scope should explain how quiet patios, large load zones, high-end finishes, and different exposures by wing on equipment sized for Beverly Hills affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the rooftop package unit conversation starts with the home: large homes, guest houses, concealed air handlers, glass additions, and multi-system estates.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.